What happens when one air mass meets another?

 When cold air masses move south from the poles, they run into warm air masses moving north from the tropics.
 The boundary between two air masses is called a front.
 Air masses usually don’t mix at a front.
 The differences in temperature and pressure cause clouds and precipitation.
 Types of fronts include cold, warm, occluded, and stationary fronts.

-A cold front forms when a cold air mass runs into a warm air mass (Figure below).
+A cold front forms when a cold air mass runs into a warm air mass.
+This is shown in Figure below.
 The cold air mass moves faster than the warm air mass.
 So the cold air mass lifts the warm air mass out of its way.
 As the warm air rises, its water vapor condenses.
 Clouds form, and precipitation falls.
 If the warm air is very humid, precipitation can be heavy.
 Temperature and pressure differences between the two air masses cause winds.
 Winds may be very strong along a cold front.

 Cold fronts often bring stormy weather.